- If travelling overseas the LTSVP should be in the new passport.

 - If asked for ID by police or immigration they may insist that the LTSVP is in the new passport.

-- Marriage certificate
+- Marriage certificate (plus copy)

-- Spouse IC (copy of both sides)
+- Spouse IC (plus copies of both sides)

-- Current LTSVP
+- Current LTSVP (plus copy)

 I was not charged a fee for transferring my LTSVP, but apparently certain nationalities do need to pay a fee to have their multiple entry visa transferred.
 The immigration officer can advise you.